Chapter 5: Early Childhood

 Self-stimulation is expected in early childhood for both boys and girls.
 Curiosity about the body and others’ bodies is also a natural part of early childhood.
 Consider this example.
 A mother is asked by her young daughter: “So it’s okay to see a boy’s privates as long as it’s the boy’s mother or a doctor?”
 The mother hesitates a bit and then responds, “Yes.
 I think that’s alright.”
 “Hmmm,” the girl begins, “When I grow up, I want to be a doctor!”
 Hopefully, this subject is approached in a way that teaches children to be safe and know what is appropriate without frightening them or causing shame.

-As children grow, they are more likely to show their genitals to siblings or peers to take off their clothes and touch each other (Okami et al., 1997).
+As children grow, they are more likely to show their genitals to siblings or peers than to take off their clothes and touch each other (Okami et al., 1997).
 Masturbation is common for both boys and girls.
 Boys are often shown by other boys how to masturbate.
 But girls tend to find out accidentally.
 And boys masturbate more frequently and touch themselves more openly than girls (Schwartz, 1999).

 Hopefully, parents respond to this without undue alarm or making the child feel guilty about their bodies.
 Instead, messages about what is happening and the appropriate time and place for such activities help the child learn what is right.